 For an LOA approved due to unforeseen circumstances where the School's LOA request form is not used, the School as soon as reasonably practicable, will provide the student written confirmation of the student's LOA status and return date.
+In the same confirmation or in another writing, the School shall explain the effects that the student's failure to return from an LOA may have on any Title IV loan repayment terms, including the expiration of the grace period as well as the procedures and implication for returning or failing to return to their course of study.
 Such confirmations by the School may be accomplished by letter, email, fax, or text.